fontforge/libspiro/README.md

 }
   ```

-- `SpiroBezierContext` – a Java interface used in conversion of an array of SpiroCPs to a Bezier contour.
+- `SpiroBezierContext` – a Java interface used in conversion of an array of SpiroCPs to a Bézier contour.

   ```java
     public interface SpiroBezierContext {